wonik/wonikjang.github.io/_posts/2017-07-17-classify_10pdf.md

 # **2. Train module**
 After importing a batch, the CNN model is a convolution set (32C16 + MP2) with MLP2.
 The 32C16 indicates 32 neurons and the size of each neuron is 16 by 16.
 MP2 is for max pooling with stride 2.
-Finally MLP2(Multi-Layer Perceptron) is for fully connected layer with 2 hidden layer.
+Finally, MLP2(Multi-Layer Perceptron) is for the fully connected layer with 2 hidden layers.

 {% highlight ruby %}